MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-discovery-methods.md

  Network Discovery searches each DHCP server that you specify on the **DHCP** tab in the **Network Discovery Properties** dialog box.
 If the server that is running discovery leases its IP address from a DHCP server, you can configure discovery to search that DHCP server by checking the **Include the DHCP server that the site server is configured to use** box.

 > [!NOTE]
 >  To successfully configure a DHCP server in Network Discovery, your environment must support IPv4.
-You cannot configure Network Discovery to use a DHCP server in a native IPv6 environment.
+You can't configure Network Discovery to use a DHCP server in a native IPv6 environment.

 ###  <a name="BKMK_HowToConfigNetDisc"></a> How to configure Network Discovery
  Use the following procedures to first discover only your network topology, and then to configure Network Discovery to discover potential clients by using one or more of the available Network Discovery options.